ClickCease

 Officials Say Tesla in Fatal California Crash Had Autopilot Engaged

 A Tesla Model 3 involved in a deadly car accident on a Southern California freeway last week was operating on Autopilot at the time, officials said.
-According to an ABC news report, the fatal crash occurred in Fontana in San Bernardino County and is currently being investigated by the National Highway Traffic Safety Administration (NHTSA).
+The National Highway Traffic Safety Administration (NHTSA) is currently looking into the fatal crash that happened in Fontana in San Bernardino County, according to an ABC news report.
 This is the 29th case involving a Tesla to which the safety regulator has responded.

 Involvement of Autopilot